curegit/reification/README.md

 This class property represents the type argument(s) specified for the reified generic class.
 If there's more than one type argument, `targ` will be a tuple containing each given type or type-like value.
-If a type argument is not specified, it may return 'Any'.
+If a type argument is not specified, it may return `Any`.

 #### `type_args: tuple[type | Any, ...]` (class property)

 This is another class property that carries the type argument(s) provided for the reified generic class.
 Unlike `targ`, `type_args` always returns a tuple of the specified type arguments, even when there's only one type argument.
-If no type arguments are given, it may contain a single 'Any'.
+If no type arguments are given, it may contain a single `Any`.

 #### `__class_getitem__(cls, params: type | tuple[type | Any, ...] | Any) -> type` (special class method, for Mixin)